 - Permitted accessory uses and structures are those customarily associated with the permitted uses within the zoning district and are not intended to allow for accessory uses and structures that are not consistent with the district's purpose and intent.
-Accessory uses and structures must be located on the same property/parcel as the principle use for which they are intended. - Except as otherwise provided in this Code, no accessory use or structure shall be approved, established, or constructed, before the principal use or structure is approved, established or constructed. - 3.
-No accessory structure shall be occupied or utilized unless the principal structure, to which it is accessory, is occupied or utilized. - 4.
-All accessory uses shall be designed to serve primarily the residents, customers, guests, or employees of the principal use with which they are associated. - 5.
+Accessory uses and structures must be located on the same property/parcel as the principle use for which they are intended. - 2.
+Except as otherwise provided in this Code, no accessory use or structure shall be approved, established, or constructed, before the principal use or structure is approved, established or constructed.

+- 3. No accessory structure shall be occupied or utilized unless the principal structure, to which it is accessory, is occupied or utilized.
+Accessory uses and structures must be located on the same property/parcel as the principle use for which they are intended. - 4.
+All accessory uses shall be designed to serve primarily the residents or employees of the principal use with which they are associated. - 5.
 If an accessory building shares a structural wall with a principal building, it shall be deemed to be a part of the principal building and shall comply in all respects with the requirements of this Code applicable to the principal building. - 6.
 No accessory structure or use may be located in a utility easement, right-of-way, drainage easement, or visibility triangle. - 7.
-No accessory structure or use shall be located in any required front yard, except statues, arbors, trellises, flagpoles thirty-five (35) feet or less in height, planters, porches, U.S. Postal Service authorized mailboxes, outdoor lighting, or similar structures.
-Parking and fences are also allowed in the required front yard, unless otherwise stated in other sections of this Code. - C. Specific Accessory Structures Standards.
-In no case shall an accessory use be permitted that is not a permitted use under the zoning district.
-Except as otherwise noted or precluded through easements, accessory structures shall be located no less than five (5) feet from a side or rear property line.
+No accessory structure or use shall be located in any required front yard, except statues, arbors, trellises, flagpoles thirty-five (35) feet or less in height, planters, U.S. Postal Service authorized mailboxes, outdoor lighting, or similar structures.
+Parking and fences are also allowed in the required front yard, unless otherwise stated in other sections of this Code. - 8.
+No accessory structure shall be allowed in any required minimum yard unless specifically exempted by this chapter. - C. Specific Accessory Structures Standards.
+In no case shall an accessory use be permitted that are not a permitted use under the zoning district.
+Except as otherwise noted or precluded through easements, accessory structures shall be located no less than five feet from a side or rear property line.
 Standards for specific accessory structures are as follows: - 1.
 Pools and Pool Decks.
-Pools and pool decks shall not be permitted in any front yard, except through an approved variance in compliance with Section 1.14: Variances; may be permitted no closer than five (5) feet from the side or rear property line; and may not be located within any easements.
-Pools and pool decks that encroach into a waterfront yard must be no higher than thirty-six (36) inches from grade and can be no closer than five (5) feet from
+Shall not be permitted in any front yard, except through an approved variance in compliance with Section 3.14.: Variances; may be permitted no closer than five feet from the side or rear property line; and may not be located within any easements. - 2.
+Cages or Enclosures.
+Pool cages and enclosures are permitted no closer than five feet from the side or rear property line.
+In no instance may a cage or enclosure be permitted in an easement. - 3.
+Sheds.
+Sheds shall not be permitted in any front yard and may be permitted no closer than five feet from the side or rear property line.
+In no instance may a shed be permitted in an easement. - 4.
+Garages.
+Attached garages shall be permitted in any front yard and must meet standard setback requirements for their respective district.
+Detached garages are not permitted in a front yard and may be permitted in a side or rear yard subject to building setbacks. - D. Height of Accessory Structures.
+The height of accessory structures may not exceed the height of the highest point of the principal structure on the lot. - E. Prohibited Accessory Structures.
+Storage pods and cargo containers shall not be permitted as an accessory structure in residential districts.